GesangPJ/gtacheatdb/README.md

 **NINTENDO SWITCH** and Nintendo-related trademarks are the property of Nintendo Co., Ltd.

+This source code is not affiliated with, endorsed, sponsored, or specifically approved by Rockstar Games, Sony, Nintendo or Microsoft.

 All trademarks and copyrights are the property of their respective owners.